 The best time to visit Istanbul still depends on you individually, whether you want to do summer activities or winter activities.
 But as a first-time traveler to Istanbul, it is better to travel during the months of May, June and all other summer times to be able to enjoy Istanbul without worrying about wearing several coats and jackets to warm up.

-Now that you know everything you should know as a first time traveler to Istanbul, its time to pack your bags and get ready to experience a trip of a lifetime.
+Now that you know everything you should know as a first-time traveler to Istanbul, its time to pack your bags and get ready to experience a trip of a lifetime.
+Have you been to Istanbul yet?
+Do you have other travel tips to Istanbul that worked for you?
+Share with us by leaving them in the comment section.

 *The adventurous feet is a proud member of the Amazon Associate and other affiliates which means that if you purchase anything through this website, I might get a small commission without any additional cost to you.
 Thank you for supporting The adventurous feet